What happens if an S corporation loses money?

 At some later point--probably during tax season--the S corporation's outside accountant tells the S corporation owner that while the S corporation can write-off the new equipment, the business owner will not be able to claim the deduction.
 The reason?
 Because the money that has been “lost” didn't come from the shareholder.
 Rather the money came from the bank.
 Bummer.

 By the way, there's a workaround for this problem if you spot the trouble before the year ends.
 You can have the bank to loan money to the shareholder and then have the shareholder loan the money directly to corporation.
 This back-to-back loan approach typically should not increase the shareholders' risk (because they're providing personal guaranties to the bank in order to get a loan).
-But the back-to-back loan does give the S corporation's basis.
+But the back-to-back loan does give the S corporation's shareholder or shareholders basis.

 Back to list of frequently asked questions